L I F E – lung Information and friendship for everyone

 There’s also social activities including trips around Perth and dining experiences at cafes and pubs.
 Our lung-health support group will provide you with the tools you need to stay active and healthy, living the best quality of life you can.

-Members also get to receive a copy of the Breath of Life Magazine – published four times a year.
+Members also get to receive a copy of the Breath of LIFE Magazine – published four times a year.
 It’s full of news, recipes, lung health information tips and real-life stories from people living with respiratory diseases.
-You can also contribute to the content by recommending ideas to the editor Jenni Ibrahim at firstname.lastname@example.org.

 Stories from our members